ELELAB/MAVISp_loop_replacer/README.md

       - Log file (`final_create_model.log`) where errors, warnings, and a summary of successfully produced models are mentioned.
       - MODELLER Model Evaluation and suggested best predicted model summary.
       - Renumbered model files (`<uniprot_id>.<num>_renum.pdb`).
+      - Remember that in the cancermuts step of MAVISp when we generate the mutlist we should define the range as two separate domains

 Example
 -------